-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Public Defender's basic financial statements.
+Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Public Defender's basic financial statements.
 The schedule of compensation, benefits, and other payments to agency head or chief executive officer and the justice system funding schedule - receiving entity, listed as other supplementary information in the table of contents, are presented for purposes of additional analysis and are not a required part of the basic financial statements of the Public Defender.

-The schedule of compensation, benefits, and other payments to agency head or chief executive officer and the justice system funding schedule - receiving entity are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the schedule of compensation, benefits, and other payments to agency head or chief executive officer and the justice system funding schedule - receiving entity are fairly stated in all material respects in relation to the financial statements as a whole.